Bric delle Camere: Access to the summit

-The summit of Bric delle Camere is crossed by the waymarked foothpath nr.
+The summit of Bric delle Camere is crossed by the waymarked footpath nr.
 200, which belongs to the '"Anello Bormida-Spinti" ("Bormida-Spinti ring"), a trekking itinerary of the hiking network of Regione Piemonte.
 It also can be accessed from Pertuso, with a walk which requires some hiking experience.

 Conservation

 The Ligurian side of the mountain since 1989 is included in the Parco naturale regionale dell'Antola.
 On its Piedmontese slopes has been reported a population of Scilla italica, a plant of the lily family also known as Hyacinthoides italica and locally rather uncommon.
 Also the hyssop grows on the mountain.